 "You know, Kieran, I think we should do you a favor.
 How about we help you get rid of your pathetic life?"

-Frank's voice slithered through the cool air like poison, each word a dagger meant to cut Kieran down where he stood.
+Frank's voice slithered through the cold air of the night like poison, each word a dagger meant to cut Kieran down where he stood.

-The sneering faces of Frank and his lackeys—Ben and Jacob—loomed before him, radiating menace.
+Before him stood Frank and his lackeys—Ben and Jacob—their sneering faces radiating menace.

-Kieran clenched his fists tightly, the sting of humiliation still fresh from the awakening ceremony.
+Kieran clenched his fists, the sting of humiliation still fresh from the awakening ceremony.

 His glare met Frank's, unyielding despite the mocking tone.